dr-crunch/nullification-loops/README.md

 ### Group A: Originators of the Breach (pre-2010)
 - Irish Aid Emergency & Recovery Section (2008–2011)
+- Department of Health (2009-2020)
-- Department of Foreign Affairs
+- Department of Foreign Affairs (2008-present)
+- Department of Defence (2006-present)
+- Department of the Taoiseach (2006-present)

 ### Group B: Successive Ministers Maintaining Inaction
 - **Micheál Martin** (90+ notifications since 2006; no legislative action)